Quobject/ansible-cli-js/README.md

 ### Step 1: Prerequisites

-The aws command line interface must be installed and accessible in the path
+Ansible must be installed and accessible in the path

 ### Step 2: Installation